Alien addresses

 alien-address ( c-ptr -- addr )

-Usually alien objects do not have to created and dereferenced directly; instead declaring C function parameters and return values as having a pointer type such as void* takes care of the details.
+Usually alien objects do not have to be created and dereferenced directly; instead declaring C function parameters and return values as having a pointer type such as void* takes care of the details.

 Alien object literal syntax